AlumUSydNA/website/index.md

 Annual General Meeting** (AGM) on **August 11, 2025**.

-The program will feature a welcome from the Vice-Chancellor, Mark Scott AO, highlighting SUGUNA's 35th anniversary, along with the [175th anniversary of the University of Sydney itself](https://www.sydney.edu.au/about-us/our-story/175.html).
+The program will feature a welcome from the Vice-Chancellor, Mark Scott AO, highlighting **SUGUNA's 35th anniversary**, along with the [175th anniversary of the University of Sydney itself](https://www.sydney.edu.au/about-us/our-story/175.html).